tikal-fuseday/python-microprofile/spec/config/README.md

 # Microprofile - Config

-Configuration is an essential part of Microprofile implementation.
+Configuration is an essential part of Microprofile specification.
 ## Specifications
 The full spec can be found here: [1.4 Spec](https://download.eclipse.org/microprofile/microprofile-config-1.4/microprofile-config-spec.pdf).